anushkareddy43/anime-data-analysis/README.md

-# Anime Data Analysis and Visualization
+# Anime Data Analysis

-This project explores an anime dataset, performs data cleaning, analysis, and visualizes the results.
+This project involves analyzing an anime dataset, performing data cleaning, and visualizing insights such as top-rated anime, most popular anime by members, and more.

+## Files
+- `anime_data_analysis.ipynb`: Jupyter notebook containing code for data analysis and visualization.
+- `cleaned_anime_dataset.csv`: Cleaned dataset after processing.
+- `graphs/`: Folder containing saved charts (if you saved any).

 ## Steps:
-1. **Data Cleaning**: Columns like "Members" are cleaned and formatted for numerical analysis.
+1. **Data Cleaning**: Columns like "Members" are cleaned and formatted.
-2. **Data Analysis**: We analyze the top-rated anime and most popular anime.
+2. **Data Analysis**: Top-rated anime and popular anime are analyzed.
-3. **Visualization**: Bar charts are created for visual insights.
+3. **Visualization**: Bar charts are generated for visual insights.
-4. **Saving Data**: The cleaned dataset is saved as `cleaned_anime_dataset.csv`.
+4. **Save Data**: The cleaned dataset is saved as `cleaned_anime_dataset.csv`.

-## Files:
-- `anime_data_analysis.py`: Python script for analysis and visualization.
-- `cleaned_anime_dataset.csv`: Cleaned dataset.
-- `graphs/`: Folder containing visualizations.

-## How to Use:
+## How to Run:
 1. Clone the repository.
-2. Run the Python script using a Jupyter notebook or in your local environment.
+2. Open the `anime_data_analysis.ipynb` notebook in a Jupyter environment.
-3. The cleaned dataset will be saved as `cleaned_anime_dataset.csv`.
+3. Follow the steps in the notebook to analyze the data and generate insights.